 Postsecondary Retention / Completion

 The Initiative is led by a Director, and centrally staffed with College Access & Success, and Data specialists.
-Locally, part-time leadership coaches provide ongoing support to the county agents within the demonstration sites.
-A local leadership team of secondary and postsecondary leaders, counselors, and community leaders co-led by the county extension agent and central staff inform the development and implementation of strategies at the local level.
-This local team works with their schools and community based organizations to implement the Initiative’s curricular framework to support all students and parents in Grades 8-12 and during the summer before their first day of college to mitigate summer melt.
+A leadership team of secondary school administrators, counselors, community leaders, and postsecondary leaders, co-led by the project’s staff, inform the development and implementation of strategies and programming at the local level.
+School districts in collaboration with the central project team ensure an effective implementation of the Initiative’s curricular framework to support all students and parents in Grades 8-12 and during the summer before their first day of college to mitigate summer melt.
 Once in college, the Initiative continues to support students with customized, virtual advising services designed to supplement postsecondary institution’s retention/completion support strategies.